Scholarships & Funding

 Graduate Funding Opportunities

-The College of Liberal Arts offers a wide variety of research, travel, fellowship and dissertation funding for deserving students.
-Typically, these awards are designed to encourage research or creative activity that leads to the completion of your graduate degree.
+The College of Liberal Arts offers a variety of research, travel, fellowship and dissertation funding for graduate students.
+These awards are designed to encourage research or creative activity that leads to the completion of a graduate degree.
 A limited number of Graduate Teaching & Research Assistantships are awarded by most departments.
 You are encouraged to visit with faculty on availability and requirements of departmental assistantships during the application process.

-Ph.D. students in the college (English, History, and Linguistics) are considered for a variety of Graduate Teaching and Research Assistantships.
+Ph.D. students in the college (English, History, and Linguistics) are considered for Graduate Teaching and Research Assistantships.
 These assistantships provide tuition assistance up to 100% and competitive stipends for up to 6 years.
-Please talk with the program's Ph.D. advisor for further information
+Please talk with the program's Ph.D. advisor for further information.

 Contact the program's Ph.D. advisor for further information.